hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 Census data suffers from the disadvantage of the low frequency of its update.
 We get a full update once per decade.
 A secondary update occurs at decade midpoints.

 For prototype purposes, South Africa might give us advantage over other jurisdictions.
 Its institutions are more-mature.
-Not every country may have
+Not every country may have census measurements as frequent, or accurate as South Africa.

+#### Commercial sources.

+The problem statement suggests looking at commercial sources.
+These might include real-estate listings, or AirBnB listings.
+These data are more-frequently updated than official sources, like census.